Cubic surfaces failing the integral Hasse principle: Introduction

 \subsection{Main results}

 To study the Brauer--Manin obstruction on $U$, as given as in \eqref{eqn:U-main}, we first need to examine $\Br U$, which we calculate in full generality for the first time.
-We relate $\Br U$ to the Brauer group $\Br X$ of its compactification $X$, which was computed in {\cite[\S1, Prop.~1]{CTKS87}}.
-As $\QQ$ contains no primitive third root of unity, $\Br X$ modulo constants is either trivial or $\ZZ/3\ZZ$.
+We relate $\Br U$ to the Brauer group of its compactification $X$.
+The group $\Br X$ modulo constants was determined in {\cite[\S1, Prop.~1]{CTKS87}} over fields containing a primitive third root of unity.
+It follows from their computation that over $\mathbb{Q}$ the group $\Br X$ modulo constants is either trivial or $\mathbb{Z}/3\mathbb{Z}$.